Background

 In January 2025, Los Angeles County experienced one of its most severe natural disasters in recent memory—a combination of destructive wildfires and hurricane-force Santa Ana winds.
 Entire neighborhoods were damaged or destroyed, displacing residents and shuttering small businesses.
 As workers lost income and storefronts closed, regional government leaders had to act fast to support those most affected.

 With limited federal relief available, the LA County Department of Economic Opportunity (DEO) and the LA City Economic and Workforce Development Department (EWDD) partnered with AidKit to quickly establish a targeted disaster relief system.
-Together, they launched two programs within weeks: one offering $2,000 grants to impacted workers and another providing $2,000 to $25,000 grants to small businesses based on verified damages.
+Together, they launched two programs within weeks: one offering $2,000 cash assistance to financially impacted workers and another providing $2,000 to $25,000 grants to small businesses with verified damages inside the fire zones.
 This rapid, tech-enabled response prioritized both speed and equity in a time of crisis.

 [[cta_component]]